A large house on the shore of Harrison Lake near Harrison Hot Springs, British Columbia, Canada

 -click to enlarge-

 This past week I drove out to Harrison Hot Springs area to photograph sunset light on Mount Cheam.
-I had a number of locations in mind, did some hiking, but it turned out my favourite photo (so far) from the day was this one.
+I had a number of locations in mind, and did some hiking, but it turned out my favourite photo from the day was this one.
 Photographed from Harrison Lagoon, these are some beachfront condominiums with the Cheam Range behind.
 The peaks visible in this photo are (from left to right) Stewart, Baby Munday, Knight, Lady and Cheam Peaks.
 Mount Archibald is the peak on the far right, but is not part of the Cheam Range.
+I have photographed Mount Cheam many different times of the year, but I think winter is my favourite.
+Cheam just takes on a different personality in the winter when there is a lot of snow.

 View of Harrison Lake’s Green Point looking back on the beach I was standing on in a previous panorama from 2009.
 This was an area I had hoped to revisit in the fall of 2010 for the color of the maple leaves, but this year had terrible leaf color and it was not to be.
 I feel somewhat better about that now that I am going through the 2009 fall shots I had not yet processed.
 Maybe 2011 will be better.